PreMiD/Presences/.github/CONTRIBUTING.md

 ## Creation

 > The code you write **MUST** be _well-written_ and **MUST** be _readable_. `DeepScan` on GitHub will report code quality issues to the `Presence Verification Team`.
 We recommend that your fork is up to date when you make pull requests, it will help limit false positives.

 - The pull request **MUST** be complete, you need to have a proper file structure, drafts are **NOT** allowed.
-Including the `dist` folder, `presence.ts` file, and `metadata.json` file is mandatory the result would be what is represented in the following schema:
+Including the `dist` folder, `presence.ts` file, and `metadata.json` file is mandatory so the result would be what is represented in the following schema:

 ```bash
 presence